2021 World Series of Poker

 The 2021 World Series of Poker (WSOP) was the 52nd edition of the event.
 It took place from September 30 – November 23 at the Rio All-Suite Hotel and Casino in Las Vegas, Nevada.

 A full schedule of 88 live events (plus 11 online events) was held after the 2020 WSOP was canceled due to the COVID-19 pandemic.
 The $10,000 No Limit Hold'em Main Event began on November 4, with the champion being determined on November 17.

 New events included a $1,000 Flip and Go No Limit Hold'em Tournament, where each player was automatically all-in on the first hand and the winners of the hand will proceed into the money and a traditional tournament structure.
-There was also be a Poker Hall of Famers Bounty tournament.
+There was also a Poker Hall of Famers Bounty tournament.
 Each member of the Poker Hall of Fame was invited to play as a freeroll and had a bounty placed on them, with the buy-in for other players $1,979 in honor of the Hall of Fame opening in 1979.

 The WSOP also held another version of the World Series of Poker Online, which was first held in 2020, beginning on July 1.